U.S. Department of Transportation

 If a State has not met a target, FHWA will determine if the actual outcome for the target is better than the baseline performance for that target.
 The baseline performance is the 5-year rolling average for the target ending the year prior to the establishment of the State's target.

-The table below indicates the data sources that are used to determine if a State has met or made significant progress toward meeting its targets.
+The table below indicates the data sources that are used to determine if a State has met or made significant progress toward meeting its safety performance targets.

 |Performance Target||Data Source(s) Used to Make Determination|